gradle/gradle/design-docs/ide-integration.md

 In order to properly deploy a web application, the IDE needs to know about the location and contents of the web application directory.

-This story also introduces the `WebApplicationProject` model, an IDE agnostic model that exposes information about projects that apply the 'war' plugin.
+This story also introduces the `WebApplicationProject` model, an IDE agnostic model that exposes information about web application projects.

 #### The API